This post may contain affiliate links. See our disclosure policy for details.

 I first learned about Reading Eggs when I reviewed the games for a post.
 My kids loved it so much that we have been subscribers ever since!
 I absolutely saw an improvement in my kids’ reading skills – and their desire to read.
 Highly recommend.
 Read our first impressions here.

 Most Fun Grammar Instruction for Kids

 Your child completes missions as a Grammar Guardian when they enter the amazing world of Grammar Galaxy where learning, humor, and mystery meet!

 An engaging curriculum created to motivate the most reluctant readers and writers.
 Beginning readers and intermediate students will both enjoy the short stories and fun activities included in this curriculum.

 This curriculum works particularly well for families homeschooling multiple-aged children.
-You can use the placement test or start at the beginning to cover grammar content with all your kids at once.
+Use the placement test or start at the beginning to cover grammar content with all your kids at once.

-*Note: you will see a dedication to God in these books, but rest assured the material and educational content is secular.
+*Note: you will see a dedication to God in these books, but rest assured the content is secular.

 Best Literature-Based Unit Studies